evcc-io/docs/docs/installation/manual.md

 - Extract the files from the downloaded archive
   - macOS: double-click on the file
 - You will now have a folder containing the `evcc` binary and a sample configuration file `evcc.dist.yaml` that needs to be edited.
-- Copy the file to the computer you wish to run EVCC from
+- Copy the file to the computer you wish to run evcc from
 - Execute `evcc -h` to check that it runs properly and get the help output
   - macOS: depending on the version of macOS, you will have to add `./evcc` to the list of trusted apps in the security center.